Sigmanor/yt-ai-comments/README.md

 1. Go to the [Releases](https://github.com/Sigmanor/yt-ai-comments/releases) page
 2. Download the latest version for your browser (`.crx` for Chrome, `.xpi` for Firefox)
+   - The Firefox extension is now signed, making installation easier
 3. Follow the browser-specific installation instructions below

 ### Manual Installation